2018 - 2019

-The Tennessee Historical Commission is accepting grant applications for historic preservation projects beginning December 1, 2017.
-These federally funded grants will be available after Congress passes the federal budget.
-The exact amount of funds available grants is not known but it is expected to be in the range of $250,000.
+Beginning December 1, 2018, the State Historic Preservation Office (SHPO) is accepting grant applications for historic preservation projects .
+The federal Historic Preservation Fund (HPF) will be available after Congress passes the federal budget.
+The exact amount of available grant funding is not known but it is expected to be in the range of $250,000.

 The selection process will emphasize projects such as architectural and archaeological surveys, design guidelines for historic districts, and restoration of historic buildings that are listed in the National Register and have a public use.
 Priorities for grants will be based on the preservation plan A Future for the Past: A Comprehensive Plan for Historic Preservation in Tennessee.
-It includes areas experiencing rapid growth and development, other threats to cultural resources, areas where there are gaps in knowledge regarding cultural resources, and communities that participate in the Certified Local Government program.
+It includes areas experiencing rapid growth and development, other threats to cultural resources, areas where there are gaps in knowledge regarding cultural resources and communities that participate in the Certified Local Government program.
 For proposed survey projects, the projects should identify and record historic districts, sites, buildings, structures, and objects significant to Tennessee’s history and built over 50 years ago.
 Surveys may be for a specific geographic area or for sites associated with themes or events significant in the state’s history, such as the development of railroads in the 19th century or post World War II residential development.
-Preservation plans for towns, neighborhoods, and historic districts and the preparation of nominations to the National Register of Historic Places are other areas for possible grant funding.
+Preservation plans for towns, neighborhoods and historic districts and the preparation of nominations to the National Register of Historic Places are other areas for possible grant funding.
 In addition to the restoration of buildings, predevelopment work necessary to undertake rehabilitation is an acceptable grant.

 This program receives Federal funds from the National Park Service.
 Regulations of the U.S. Department of the Interior strictly prohibit unlawful discrimination in departmental federally assisted programs on the basis of race, color, national origin, age or disability.
 Any person who believes he or she has been discriminated against in any program, activity or facility operated by a recipient of Federal assistance should write to: Director, Equal Opportunity Program, U.S. Department of the Interior, National Park Service, P.O.
 Box 37127, Washington, D.C.
 20013-7127.